 Description

-The unusual internal plan is of particular interest and comprises spacious stabling together with store rooms, central light-well with dove boxes and a cobbled perimeter path (approximately 2.5 m wide), presumed to be for exercising horses under cover and which compares with the demolished circular stable block by J C Loudon at Garth, Guilsford, Montgomeryshire.
-The internal spaces have brick partition walls, boarded doors and slatted timber-frame windows; overall timber-floored loft with lathed partitions; standard C19 king-post roof trusses.
-The western half has broad transverse passage running from the perimeter path to the central light well, with high, stepped segmental arches at either end of the passage, formerly gated.
-The stabling to the E side has longitudinal stalling with classical style arcaded timber partitions: 4 stalls, to N, 3 stalls to S. The rectangular light-well has dentilled eaves band and retains 3-tiers of dove boxes to either end.
+Inside, the stable-block has an unusual plan that includes spacious stabling, store rooms, and a central light-well with dove boxes, surrounded by a cobbled perimeter path approximately 2.5 meters wide, likely used for exercising horses under cover.
+This design is reminiscent of the demolished circular stable block by J C Loudon at Garth, Guilsford, Montgomeryshire.
+The internal spaces are defined by brick partition walls, boarded doors, and slatted timber-frame windows.
+The loft above has timber flooring and lathed partitions, supported by standard 19th-century king-post roof trusses.
+The western half features a broad transverse passage leading from the perimeter path to the central light well, with high, stepped segmental arches at either end of the passage, which was formerly gated.
+The stabling on the eastern side consists of longitudinal stalling with classical-style arcaded timber partitions, accommodating four stalls on the northern side and three stalls on the southern side.
+The rectangular light-well has a dentilled eaves band and retains three tiers of dove boxes at either end.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.